Godavari River: Within Andhra Pradesh

 Within the state of Andhra Pradesh, the river flows through hilly terrain of the Eastern Ghats known as the Papi hills which explains the narrowing of its bed as it flows through a gorge for a few km, only to re-widen at Polavaram.
-The deepest bed level of Godavari River, located 36 km upstream of Polavaram dam, is at 45 meters below the sea level.
+The deepest bed level of a submarine plunge pool in Godavari River, located 36 km upstream of Polavaram dam, is at 45 meters below the sea level.
 Before crossing the Papi hills, it receives its last major tributary Sabari River on its left bank.
-The river upon reaching the plains begins to widen out until it reaches Rajahmundry.
-Arma Konda (1680 m) is the highest peak in the Godavari river basin as well as in Eastern Ghats.
+The river upon reaching the plains begins to widen out until it reaches Rajamahendravaram.
+Arma Konda (1680 m) is the highest peak in the Godavari river basin as well as in the Eastern Ghats.

-Dowleswaram Barrage was constructed across the river in Rajahmundry.
-At Rajahmundry, the Godavari splits into two large branches which are called Gautami (Gautami Godavari) and Vasishta Godavari and five smaller branches.
+Dowleswaram Barrage was constructed across the river in Rajamahendravaram.
+At Rajamahendravaram, the Godavari splits into two large branches which are called Gautami (Gautami Godavari) and Vasishta Godavari and five smaller branches.
 Similarly, the Vasishta splits into two branches named Vasishta and Vainateya.
 These four branches which join the Bay of Bengal at different places, form a delta of length 170 km along the coast of the Bay of Bengal and is called the Konaseema region.
 This delta along with the delta of the Krishna River is called the Rice Granary of South India.

 Within Puducherry

-The Gautami which is the largest branch of the whole passes along Yanam of Union territory of Puducherry and empties itself into sea at Point Godavery.
+The Gautami which is the largest branch of the whole passes along Yanam enclave of Union territory of Puducherry and empties into sea at Point Godavery.
 In fact, Yanam is bounded on south by Gautami branch and the Coringa River originates at Yanam which merges into the sea near Coringa village in Andhra Pradesh.

+Discharge

+Mean annual, minimum and maximum discharge (Q – m3/s) at Rajahmundry (period from 1998/01/01 to 2023/12/31):